 While Travelers can help you get the right amount of coverage to meet your needs, one downside is that pricing is not available directly online.
 You have to go through a third-party, independent agent to get a price.

 Nationwide is one of the most recognizable insurance brands in America thanks to its consumer-facing ads on TV, but it’s also a big insurance company for construction businesses.
-Nationwide was the ninth-largest commercial insurer in the U.S. for 2018 and earned the No. 1 spot for small businesses insurance satisfaction for 2019 in a J.D.
-Power study.
+Nationwide was the ninth-largest commercial insurer in the U.S. for 2020 and earned the No. 1 spot for small businesses insurance satisfaction for 2019 in a J.D.
+Power study, but fell to second from the bottom in the 2020 study.
 Nationwide holds a sturdy A+ rating from AM Best.